 The Legal Helpers will be your first and best resource if you are in a position where bill collectors are calling every day and you are overwhelmed by where to begin.
-We will connect you with a bankruptcy attorney in your community who will treat you and your situation with sensitivity and respect, and who will explain each step of the bankruptcy process in clear language.
+We will connect you with a bankruptcy attorney in your community who will treat you and your situation with sensitivity and respect and explain each step of the bankruptcy process in clear language.

 Do You Need a Lawyer to File for Bankruptcy?

 It is possible to file for bankruptcy without a lawyer’s assistance.
-Their primary reason for not retaining a bankruptcy attorney is to save money by not having to pay an attorney’s fees.
+Their primary reason for not retaining a bankruptcy attorney is to save money by not paying an attorney’s fees.
 If you do not own significant amounts of property or you are not dealing with a large number of creditors, you might be able to manage the process successfully on your own.

-If your financial situation is more complex, the cost of hiring an experienced bankruptcy lawyer may be justified by his or her ability to help you shield a greater amount of your assets from your creditors.
+If your financial situation is more complex, the cost of hiring an experienced bankruptcy lawyer may be justified by their ability to help you shield a greater amount of your assets from your creditors.
 A bankruptcy lawyer may even help you to avoid a foreclosure on your house.

 The details of bankruptcy law can be confusing, and their application varies from state to state.
 Consider, for example, these issues:

 - Should you file your case in Federal or State Court?
-States often have more generous exemptions, particularly with respect to homes, but bankruptcy cases are often governed by the provisions of federal law.
-Knowing where to file your case is a crucial first step in the bankruptcy process.
+States often have more generous exemptions, particularly for homes, but the provisions of federal law often govern bankruptcy cases.
+Thus, knowing where to file your case is a crucial first step in the bankruptcy process.